David Garrard

-David Douglas Garrard (born February 14, 1978) is an American former football quarterback who played in the National Football League (NFL) for 10 seasons, primarily with the Jacksonville Jaguars.
-He played college football at East Carolina and was selected by the Jaguars in the fourth round of the 2002 NFL Draft.
-Garrard became the team's starting quarterback in 2007, leading them to their first playoff win since 1999.
-A Pro Bowl selection in 2009, he remained the starter until he was released after the 2010 season.
+David Douglas Garrard (born February 14, 1978) is an American former professional football quarterback who played in the National Football League (NFL) for nine seasons with the Jacksonville Jaguars.
+He played college football for the East Carolina Pirates and was selected by the Jaguars in the fourth round of the 2002 NFL draft.
+Garrard became the team's starter in 2007 and led them to their first playoff win since 1999.
+He also earned Pro Bowl honors in 2009.
+Following his release from Jacksonville, Garrad spent one season as a backup with the New York Jets.

 Early life

 Garrard was born in East Orange, New Jersey and grew up in Durham, North Carolina.
 When he was fourteen his mother died of breast cancer.
 When he began his professional career he created The David Garrard Foundation to promote breast cancer awareness and research.

 Garrard attended Southern High School in Durham, where he was named an All-America choice by Prep Stars and rated the best high school quarterback in North Carolina.
 Veteran high school coaches in North Carolina said Garrard possessed one of the strongest arms they had ever seen and compared Garrard to former NFL quarterback and North Carolina native Roman Gabriel.